 Internships at The Philanthropy Roundtable

 If you are excited by the challenge of invigorating our civil society, we invite you to apply to The Philanthropy Roundtable.
 The Roundtable is America’s leading network of charitable donors working to strengthen our free society, uphold donor intent, and protect the freedom to give.
-We work with these donors to help them achieve excellence in their giving, identify and achieve their charitable purposes, and connect them with other donors who share their interests and aspirations.
+We work with donors to help them achieve excellence in their giving, identify and achieve their charitable purposes, and connect them with other donors who share their interests and aspirations.

 At The Philanthropy Roundtable, you will have the opportunity to assist some of America’s most creative, innovative, and effective philanthropists.
 Depending on the program you choose, you will contribute to sector-leading publications, assist with top-notch meetings, conduct research on donors and the philanthropic sector, or help our issue-specific team leaders in their service to donors.